 - How to avoid: Be sure that all your belongings are not easily taken away while you visit popular attractions.
 When you see a child too young to be alone to be asking for “petitions”, walk the other way.
 Clearly say “no” when approached.

 This scam is similar to the “petition” one.
 Someone spills something on your clothes (most of the time it is mustard from a hotdog in their hand) and then offers to clean your clothing for you.
 While they “clean” your clothes, they try to snatch your wallet or phone.

 - How to avoid: You may be infuriated by having your clothes stained but don’t accept help from the person.
 Reject their offer and move to a safer place to clean up and check that all your belongings are with you.

 There are many museums in Europe and it is easy to get lost in your thoughts while looking at paintings and sculptures.
 However, bold pickpockets and thieves take advantage of these moments and slash open bags of tourists to steal their belongings.

 - How to avoid: Sling your backpack to the front at all times.
 If you find this troublesome, use a bag that is “slashproof” and has locks.
 You can find this easily in travel stores nowadays.
 If you’re not a fan of backpacks, you can use a money belt which is concealed under your outerwear.

 This scam is common in the USA, especially at popular tourist attractions.
 A stranger approaches you with a friendly demeanour.
 The person will claim to be a rising musician and wants to share his music to get the word out by offering you a free CD filled with their music.

 After you accept it, the person will then suddenly demand payment.
-If you refuse to pay, the “musician” will then create a scene and accuses you of theft.
+If you refuse to pay, the “musician” will then create a scene and accuse you of theft.